ebmdatalab/notebook-template/DEVELOPERS.md

 Don't forget to run `pip-sync` after running any upgrade command.

+To execute these within your dockerised environment, you can either

+* Prepend them with an exclamation mark in a notebook cell, e.g. `!pip-compile ../requirements.in && pip-sync ../requirements.txt`; or
-To execute these within your dockerised environment, start a new Bash console in Jupyter Lab (from the same menu you would create a new notebook).
+* start a new Bash console in Jupyter Lab (from the same menu you would create a new notebook).
 You can then run whatever shell commands you like, by typing them and hitting Shift + Enter to execute.

 ### Testing